Breathwork and

 All of these patterns affect volume and efficiency of breathing and the maintenance of emotional and nervous system dysregulation.

-The muscles of the shoulder and neck should be relaxed and rather than pulling air in through the nose, the air is also be gently drawn in by the movement of the diaphragm and muscles surrounding the rib cage.
+The muscles of the shoulder and neck should be relaxed and rather than sucking air in through the nose, the air is also be gently drawn in by the movement of the diaphragm and muscles surrounding the rib cage.

 Diaphragmatic breathing feels good, calming and effortless.